Requesting Easements or Rights-of-Way on Natural Areas and Conserved Lands#

-Easement policies here apply to projects of the City of Fort Collins as well as those proposed by other public entities, for example special Utility Districts, and private parties.
-The policy does not apply to trails, parking lots, interpretive features or other facilities that are proposed as part of the management of the public natural area.
-Please note that these policies may apply to projects on lands that are co-owned by the City of Fort Collins Natural Areas Department with other entities such as Larimer County Open Lands, check with staff about your particular situation.
+Easement policies here apply to projects of the City of Fort Collins as well as those proposed by other entities, for example special Utility Districts, and private parties.
+The policy does not apply to trails, parking lots, interpretive features or other facilities that are proposed as part of the management of public natural areas.
+Please note that these policies may apply to projects on lands that are co-owned by the City of Fort Collins Natural Areas Department with other entities such as Larimer County Department of Natural Resources.

-Processing an easement can take four-six months from application to approval, so please plan easement requests accordingly.
+** Attention** Processing an easement or right-of-way can take four-six months from application submittal to approval, so please plan easement requests accordingly.

 For more information or to submit completed applications contact: